 NIS directive security provisions for CII and ES are implemented in the Moldova CI legislation but the identification of CII and operators of ES is currently not covered.
-Although Anti-terrorist Center is designated as a coordinating and point of contact for matters of CI protection Moldova did not designate an ECI contact point.
+Although Anti-terrorist Center is designated as a coordinating and point of contact for matters of CI protection Moldova did not designate an ECI contact point

 The list of energy CI operators is classified and not publicly available.
-The identification of CI and operators of ES has not yet started and therefore energy sector operators of CII and ES are not yet identified - though expected to be classified as CI
+The identification of CI and operators of ES has not yet started and therefore energy sector operators of CII and ES are not yet identified - though experience.